US nuclear submarine hits object in South China Sea | DW | 08.10.2021

 China considers most of the waters which lie on key shipping routes to fall under its control.
 These territorial claims are contested by countries in the region.

-In recent days China has flown fighter aircraft towards Taiwan, which has heightened tensions in considerably.
+In recent days China has flown fighter aircraft towards Taiwan, which has heightened tensions considerably.

 The US has told China that its growing military activity in the region is a destabilizing factor.